-20. For I say to you, That, unless your righteousness shall be more abundant than that of the Scribes and the Pharisees, you shall not enter into the kingdom of heaven.
-21. You have heard that it was said to the ancients, Thou shalt not kill: and he who shall kill shall be liable to judgment.
-22. But I say to you, That every one who is angry with his brother shall be liable to judgment: and he who shall say to his brother, Racha, shall be liable to the council: and he who shall say, Fool, shall be liable to the hell of fire.
+20. For I say to you, That, unless your righteousness shall be more abundant f374 than that of the Scribes and the Pharisees, you shall not enter f375 into the kingdom of heaven.
+21. You have heard that it was said to the ancients, f376 Thou shalt not kill: and he who shall kill shall be liable to judgment. f377 22.
+But I say to you, That every one who is angry with his brother shall be liable to judgment: and he who shall say to his brother, Racha, shall be liable to the council: and he who shall say, Fool, shall be liable to the hell of fire. f378

-23. Therefore, if thou shalt bring thy gift to the altar, and there shalt remember that thy brother hath anything against thee, 24.
-Leave there thy gift before the altar, and go away: first be reconciled to thy brother, and then come and offer thy gift.
-25. Be agreed with thy adversary quickly, while thou art in the way with him: lest at any time the adversary deliver thee to the judge, and the judge deliver thee to the officer, and thou be thrown into prison.
-26. Verily I say to thee, Thou shalt not depart thence, till thou shalt have paid the last farthing.
+<400523> MATTHEW 5:23-26 <421258> LUKE 12:58-59 23 .
+Therefore, if thou shalt bring thy gift 58.
+Now, when thou goest to the altar, and there shalt remember with thy adversary to the that thy brother hath anything against magistrate, do thy thee, 24.
+Leave there thy gift before the endeavor, while thou art in altar, and go away: first be reconciled to the way, to be delivered thy brother, and then come and offer ^{f386} from him: lest perhaps he thy gift.
+25. Be agreed with thy drag thee to the judge, and adversary quickly, while thou art in the the judge deliver thee to way with him: lest at any time the the officer, and the officer adversary deliver thee to the judge, and throw thee into prison. the judge deliver thee to the officer, and 59 .
+I say to thee, Thou thou be thrown into prison.
+26. Verily I shalt no depart thence, say to thee, Thou shalt not depart until thou pay even the thence, till thou shalt have paid the last last mite. farthing.